Mid-market report: Four steps to navigating inflation

 • Prices for shipping and building materials have doubled

-• Wages are up in hospitality and retail
+• Rising labor costs in hospitality and retail

 • Lawyers and other experts are raising their rates

-• Rates for certain IT skills have lurched up to shocking levels.
+• Salaries for certain IT skills have skyrocketed.

-So we do believe that there is cause for concern.
-But we’ve been listening to our clients and thinking hard about it, and we also believe there are ways of managing inflation.
+So we’re concerned.
+But we’ve been listening to our clients and thinking hard about it, and we believe there are ways of managing inflation.

 Here is what we are recommending to our mid-market clients:

 Take a step back and look at your markets and customers and revisit the basic strategic questions: what do they want?
-How do we give it to them?
+How do you give it to them?

 2. Speed up reporting.

-Demand, costs, prices, and supply are changing rapidly; pricing and purchasing decisions need to be made swiftly.
-So you likely need faster internal information flow for your reporting.
+Demand, costs, prices, and supply are changing rapidly; pricing and purchasing decisions need to be made quickly.
+You need faster internal information flow for your reporting.

 3. Automate to reduce costs.

 Replace aging ERP systems.
 Integrate your processes.
-Use bots for the first line of customer service—consumers are used to them at this point.
+Use bots for the first line of customer service—consumers are used to them by now.
 You won’t be able to automate everything, nor should you.
 But where can you?

 4. Improve online experiences.